TranNhatTan14/Obsidian/Superman/Routines/Sleep.md

 - Use the bed just for sleeping to help your brain associate it only with rest
 - Take a warm bath or shower to help you relax and fall sleep faster
 - Try using a sleep mask to block out light
+- Avoid emailing late at night, which can trigger stress and anxiety

 # Information